cartyc/config-controller-example/README.md

 The configs here are already set up and the only change you'll need to do is update the `kustomization.yaml` to make sure the `falco-falcosidekick` serviceaccounts gets annotated with the information it needs to make sure workloadidentity works right.

+If you look at the pkg you will notice that we will be deploying Falco and Falco Sidekick via the Falco Helm Chart and using `kustomize` to do the rendering of the chart.
+This is a pretty nifty new feature that was implemented in Config Sync a few versions ago.

+We will be using a `kustomize` patch to annotate the service account that gets created as this does not get exposed in the helm chart.

 ```
 patch: |-
     - op: add